Scalable Learning from Probability Measures with Mean Measure Quantization: Conclusion

 \section{Conclusion}

-In this work, we have proposed to handle machine learning tasks of a set of probability distributions by leveraging two different $K$-quantization approaches that both approximate the input distributions at the asymptotic rate $O(K^{-2/d})$.
-We proved theoretically that mean-measure quantization and quantization of each measure allow the construction of scalable and consistent embeddings of the probability measures into Hilbert spaces, while numerical experiments highlight the efficiency and accuracy of the former.
+In this work, we studied mean-measure quantization, which approximates each input measure with a $K$-point discrete representation while enforcing a shared support across all measures.
+We established consistency results for the resulting quantized measures, as well as for several downstream tasks computed from them.
+Numerical experiments on synthetic and real datasets suggest that mean-measure quantization can be more efficient than individual quantization in large-scale settings: the large-support mean measure can be subsampled by a factor $N$ (number of input measures) with essentially no loss in performance, yielding substantial computational savings.

-One limitation of our quantization approach is its sensitivity to the curse of dimensionality‚ a challenge common to many statistical problems in optimal transport.
-In future works, one could bypass the dependance on the dimension by relying on some notion of intrinsic dimension, as studied in \cite{weed2019sharp}.
+One limitation of our quantization approach is its sensitivity to the curse of dimensionality, a challenge common to many statistical problems in optimal transport.
+In future works, one could bypass the dependence on the ambient dimension by relying on a notion of intrinsic dimension, as studied in \cite{weed2019sharp}.